Tom Thomson smoking a pipe in a canoe.

 This was a time of great change in the world with the First World War raging in Europe.
 As Thomson continued to paint in the North, he become interested in the subtle changes all around him.
 Thomson documented changes in the season, shifts in the weather and changes in the light over the day; for him these were exciting changes.

-Thomson was able to convey the dynamism and volatility of nature, breaking away from the traditional style of detail painting in his earlier works, to bold splashes of colour and non-traditional compositions.
+Thomson was able to convey the dynamism and volatility of nature, breaking away from the traditional style of detail painting in his earlier works to bold splashes of colour and non-traditional compositions.
 His paintings came to suggest the drama of the woodland and the forces of nature on the forests and lakes.

-Thomson found beauty in the most uncommon scenes – Jackson wrote: “To most people Thomson’s country was a monotonous dreary waste, yet out of one little stretch he found riches undreamed of.
-Not knowing all the conventional definitions of beauty, he found it all beautiful: muskeg, burnt and drowned land, log chutes, beaver dams, creeks, wild rivers and placid lakes, wild flowers, northern lights, the flight of wild geese and the changing seasons from spring to summer to autumn.”
+Thomson found beauty in the most uncommon scenes – Jackson wrote: “To most people, Thomson’s country was a monotonous, dreary waste, yet out of one little stretch he found riches undreamed of.
+Not knowing all the conventional definitions of beauty, he found it all beautiful: muskeg, burnt and drowned land, log chutes, beaver dams, creeks, wild rivers and placid lakes, wildflowers, northern lights, the flight of wild geese and the changing seasons from spring to summer to autumn.”

 These were important times spent in Algonquin, bringing together Thomson and his fellow artists to exchange ideas, techniques, stories and philosophies, inevitably building strong collegial bonds.
-His confidence as a painter really developed during these years, encouraged and coaxed along by his peers.
+His confidence as a painter really developed during these years, as he was encouraged and coaxed along by his peers.
 Thomson, the man, also found peace.
 He was seeking freedom from the repressive confines of Victorian family life and escape from the hustle and bustle of Toronto’s art world where he never quite fit in.
 It was in the solitude of Algonquin’s lakes and woods that he became himself.

 Tom Thomson died sometime between July 8, when he was last seen, and July 16, 1917, when his body was found floating in Canoe Lake.
 The cause of death was recorded as accidental drowning.